 The Michigan Department of Environment, Great Lakes, and Energy (EGLE), in partnership with the American Institute of Professional Geologists (AIPG), and the Michigan Association of Environmental Professionals, is excited to launch the new Remediation and Risk Management Series.
 This webinar series is dedicated to helping environmental professionals stay informed about issues and trends that affect remediation and risk management efforts.
-Each month, EGLE will host a one-hour webinar that will tackle a topic of interest to environmental professionals and others interested in environmental remediation and risk management.
+EGLE will regularly host a webinar that will tackle a topic of interest to environmental professionals and others interested in environmental remediation and risk management.
 Each webinar will include a presentation by a diverse selection of environmental professionals and allow time for questions from attendees.

 More webinars will be added throughout the year.

-Each webinar qualifies for 1 CEH/PDH.
+Each webinar qualifies for 1 CEH/PH.